-We recommend backing up your database regularly, and especially prior to upgrading Speckle.
-Backing up a database is often a requirement of a database upgrade, migrating your database between servers, or recovering from an incident.
+We recommend backing up your database regularly, especially before upgrading Speckle.
+Backing up a database is often required for a database upgrade, migrating your database between servers, or recovering from an incident.

 Prerequisites